ofiraflalo/python-course-assignments/day09/README.md

 Prompts:
 Please help me design a Python machine learning project that predicts whether a molecule is an active enzyme inhibitor based on bioactivity data such as IC50 values.
 Please write Python code using pandas and scikit-learn to train a Random Forest model that classifies molecules as active or inactive inhibitors based on IC50 values and molecular descriptors.
-Please improve and organize the README section that explains how to run the script, what the output is, and how ChatGPT was used in the project.
 ```